OctoPrint/docs/docs/plugin-guide/mixins.md

 ## Execution Order

-Some mixin types, such as :class:`~octoprint.plugin.StartupPlugin`, :class:`~octoprint.plugin.ShutdownPlugin` and :class:`~octoprint.plugin.UiPlugin`, support influencing the execution order for various execution contexts by also implementing the :class:`~octoprint.plugin.core.SortablePlugin` mixin.
+Some mixin types, such as [StartupPlugin][octoprint.plugin.types.StartupPlugin], [ShutdownPlugin][octoprint.plugin.types.ShutdownPlugin] and [UiPlugin][octoprint.plugin.types.UiPlugin],
+support influencing the execution order for various execution contexts by also implementing the [SortablePlugin][octoprint.plugin.core.SortablePlugin] mixin.

 If a method is to be called on a plugin implementation for which a sorting context is defined (see the mixin documentation for information on this), OctoPrint's plugin subsystem will ensure that the order in which the implementation calls are done is as follows:

-  * Plugins with a return value that is not `None` for :meth:`~octoprint.plugin.core.SortablePlugin.get_sorting_key` for the provided sorting context will be ordered among each other first.
+  * Plugins with a return value that is not `None` for `get_sorting_key` for the provided sorting context will be ordered among each other first.
 If the returned order number is equal for two or more implementations, they will be sorted first by whether they come bundled with OctoPrint or not, then by their identifier.